subspace/protocol-specs/docs/decex/xdm.md

 Consensus chain maintains a `ChainAllowList` to keep track of the authorized domain chains that can establish channels with the Consensus chain. `ChainAllowList` can be defined at Genesis and can be updated later by the sudo account adding or removing chains.

-When a Consensus chain receives an `initiate_channel` XDM to open the channel, if the `dst_chain_id` is in the allowlist, then channel is opened else XDM is rejected.
+When a Consensus chain receives an `initiate_channel` XDM to open the channel, if the `dst_chain_id` is in the allowlist, then channel is opened else the channel opening is rejected.
+In the latter case, the channel remains in `Initialized` state and the submitter can close it and get back the deposit.
 Practically, this means that a newly initialized domain chain needs to be approved by governance and added to the Consensus chain's `ChainAllowList` before it can initiate a channel with the Consensus chain.

 Similarly, each domain chain maintains its own `DomainChainAllowList` to keep track of the authorized domains it can establish channels with.
 This allows the domains to control and restrict which other domains they want to interact with.
 Updating domain-specific lists is done within a domain by the domain's sudo or governance, without consensus chain approval.